 A graduate of Acadiana High School and earned a B.A. in Psychology/Sociology from Cardinal Stritch University.
 Elected Mayor of the City of Scott in 2018-currently and served as Mayor Pro Tem from 2011-2018.
 He has served in various capacities throughout the years, most recently as our Boudin Festival president from 2012-2019, Scott Volunteer Fire board president from 2012-2019, and Chairman of Council of Government(Lafayette) from 2013-currently.
 He and his wife own a local eatery called Cajan's since 2007.
 Married to Diana Rivera Richard since 2001 and father of two children: Aidan-Scott, 15 years old, and Addison-Scott, 12 years old.
 He enjoys serving the community through various activities including coaching the Acadiana High School boys soccer team.

 Lauren is a graduate of Lafayette High School.
 After receiving a bachelor's degree in Accounting from Louisiana State University, Lauren earned her Juris Doctorate from Southern University Law School.
-Lauren is an Attorney with Durio McGoffin Stagg Shelton and Guidry, P.C. located in the Oil Center where she practices in commercial litigation, business law, and succession, estate, and trust matters.
+Lauren is the founding Partner of Lauren & Co, Attorneys at Law, a law firm with a focus on business and non-profit law, commercial litigation, corporate law, succession, estate, and trust matters.
 Lauren is a native and resident of Scott.
-She is the daughter of Daniel and Rosalyn Noel, and sister of Chelsea and Kassidy.
+She is the daughter of Daniel and Rosalyn Noel, and sister of Chelsea.
 Lauren enjoys traveling, spending time with family, attending community events, and reading.
 She serves as the Pageant Director and Media Director for the Scott Boudin Festival and enjoys helping young women develop skills for successful adulthood and aiding the Scott Boudin Festival Royalty in their representation of the festival throughout the State of Louisiana and the United States.
 Lauren serves as the District Director for District 3 of the Louisiana Association of Fairs and Festivals, the state festival organization, the President of Envision Scott, a Chamber of Commerce, a member of the Lafayette Bar Association Young Lawyers Division, the Louisiana State Bar Association, and Acadiana's Back the Blue.